ASX Exchange Traded Funds (ETFs) guide 2021: Here’s where they’re at and where they’re going in 2022

 ETF investors are increasingly skewing towards Millennial and Gen Z investors – 65% of new ETF investors fall in these cohorts.

 Currently 30 per cent of ETF investors hold it through their self-managed super fund, whereas back in 2008 this figure was higher at 51 per cent.
 More investors are now buying and selling them directly.

-There are over 140 ETFs on the ASX and the industry is worth $71.4 billion as of mid-October.
+The ASX has over 150 ETFs and the industry is worth $126.9 billion as of mid-October 2021.

 According to Betashares this is up 27 per cent from 12 months prior and monthly net inflows surpassed $2 billion for the first time.

 Swipe or scroll to reveal the full table.
 Click headings to sort.
 Best viewed on a laptop.